Zhengqbbb/cz-git/docs/cli/install.md

 ## As git hooks use

 :::warning
-This is not recommended
+Not recommended usage

-- Because it will **change the original behavior of git commit**, so that will lose fast commit methods such as `git commit -m "xxx"`
+This will **alter the original behavior of the git commit command**, losing the ability for quick commits \
-- And it will eventually open `vi` so that will lose the convenience of using the CLI
+like `git commit -m "chore: ..."` \
+However, czg still supports it because **it can enforce and restrict your team's commit behavior**
 :::
-Be that as it may czg still support, because it will constrain your team

 e.g: husky(.husky/prepare-commit-msg)
 ```sh